-The Crisis Support Worker is responsible for providing after hours crisis support services, both on uncontrolled standby and on-site, for Nevada and/or Placer Counties, by performing mental health assessments and 5150 evaluations, providing short-term, stabilizing counseling and/or referral and linkage to community resources and follow-up.
-In addition, the Crisis Support Worker provides crisis intervention for individuals who are in distress, completes admissions to an appropriate mental health inpatient unit, including completing forms with clients who are to receive ongoing mental health services, and assists mental health clients in obtaining social and other human services by communicating directly and effectively with hospital staff and psychiatrist(s).
-The Crisis Support Worker effectively participates in staff meetings, in-service training, new employee orientations and inter-agency coordination activities.
+The Crisis Specialist is responsible for providing mobile crisis support services, both on uncontrolled standby and on-site (days, nights & weekends), in San Luis Obispo County, by performing mental health assessments and 5150 evaluations, providing short-term, stabilizing counseling and/or referral and linkage to community resources, and follow-up.
+In addition, the Crisis Specialist provides crisis intervention for individuals who are in distress, completes admissions to an appropriate mental health inpatient unit, including completing forms with clients who are to receive ongoing mental health services, and assists mental health clients in obtaining social and other human services by communicating directly and effectively with hospital staff and psychiatrist(s).
+The Crisis Specialist effectively participates in staff meetings, in-service training, new employee orientations and inter-agency coordination activities.

 Minimum Qualifications and Licensing Requirements: Minimum qualifications include graduation from a four year college with a Bachelor’s degree in behavioral sciences or an A.A. degree with two years’ experience in mental health crisis work or closely related field; Licensed Psychiatric Technician or Master’s Degree preferred; a professional license (or license eligibility) recognized by the State of California in the appropriate field of practice is ideal but not necessary.